cortexproject/cortex/docs/guides/glossary.md

 The HA Tracker is a feature of Cortex distributor which is used to deduplicate received series coming from two (or more) Prometheus servers configured in HA pairs.

 For more information, please refer to the guide "[Config for sending HA Pairs data to Cortex](../guides/ha-pair-handling.md)".

-### Hand-over

-Series hand-over is an operation supported by ingesters to transfer their state, on shutdown, to a new ingester in the `JOINING` state.
-Hand-over is typically used during [ingesters rollouts](./ingesters-rolling-updates.md) and is only supported by the Cortex chunks storage.

-For more information, please refer to the guide "[Ingesters rolling updates](./ingesters-rolling-updates.md)".

 ### Hash ring